 A thriving home garden can be breathtaking, and having one can help you lower stress, improve your mood and help you find solace in nature right in your own backyard.
 You may decide that you love gardening so much that you’re going to try growing your own herbs and vegetables.
 If you’re interested in honing your green thumb, there are a few things to consider before you start planting to help ensure your success.

 Soil quality affects plant growth and health, and some regions have naturally more fertile soil than others.
 Buying garden soil is one option if you’ll be potting plants, but you’ll want to learn about what’s going directly in your yard before you make any landscaping purchases.
 You should test your garden soil for its pH level to determine how healthy it is.
 Good garden soil has a pH of around 7.0.
 Soil with a lower score is too acidic and needs lime added to it, while soil that is not acidic enough will require plant fertilizer to give your plants the nutrients they need to grow.
+According to Corey Christanell, a good fertilizer will improve the quality of your produce, the quantity of your flowers, and the overall health of your plants.

 Some people spend hundreds of dollars planting a beautiful garden in the spring and summer only to watch it wither and die come winter.
 You must know which types of plants are likely to regrow and which ones are doomed from the start based on your environment.
 Cacti, for example, can be found throughout the United States, but they only tend to thrive in warm climates with low humidity.
 There are various methods to determine which seeds will work for your local climate.
 The USDA plant hardiness zone map will help you determine what type of plants are best to grow in your area.
 Picking plants that are bred and evolved for a different environment will often result in hard work with little reward.